litexlang/golitex/README.md

 - **Variable Definition**: Two variable, `Socrates` and `Plato`, are introduced.
 Socrates has property that `Socrates is human` is true.
 - **Expression Validation**: The user input an expression `if x : x is human => {x is mortal};`.
 LiTeX interpreter checks whether given expressions are true based on facts that the user already claimed.
 For example, we have already known `something is human => {something is mortal};`, so `x is mortal` is true under assumption `x is human`.
 - **Proof**: in LiTeX, there are 2 ways of proving a result: prove or prove_by_contradiction.
+- **Expression Values**: After checking, there are 4 types of outcomes: true, unknown, error, false.

 ---